FACTS ABOUT ICELAND?

 Facts about the population

-Out of more than 340,000, over 200,000 live in the capital Reykjavik and the area around the capital.
+Out of more than 368,000, over 235,000 live in the capital Reykjavik and the area around the capital.
 Keflavik International Airport is located approx. 50 km from the capital.
-The inland highlands are rugged and uninhabitable, so most other settlements in Iceland are located along the coastline.
+The inland highlands are rugged and uninhabitable, so most other Iceland settlements are located along the coastline.

 Facts about the language